daraghmatthews/ionic-assignment/README.md

 On loading the app the very first time the app opens into the 'home' state.
 This displays the current calorie total and a welcome image.
 The current total is displayed here using a factory to share data between controllers and I am proud of this feature.
 When the total in the calorie counter state is changed it will update here also.
+This app uses local storage.
+Therefore the present state and any data entered will be held in memory on closing and re-opening.

 There is also a 'food list' state which displays a large number of common foods and they're calories.
 On clicking on a particular food item a different state is entered.
 This is the food-detail state and shows the picture for  the food list item